Harshita2024/Analysis-of-CMOS-Inverter-with-Schematic-Design/README.md

   - Symbol Editing
     - A rectangular box with all pins will appear.
     - Name the symbol using [@partname] (e.g., inverter).
-    - Modify the box and shape as needed using toolbar shapes.
+    - Modify the box and shape as needed using toolbar shapes.<br>

  **Step 7:**  Parametric Analysis
   When the input is a variable (e.g., Vin), parametric analysis is required.
   - Open Parametric Analysis Tool